Montsoult–Maffliers station

 The Montsoult–Maffliers station is a railway station in Montsoult (Val d'Oise department), France which also serves nearby Maffliers.
 It is on the Épinay-Villetaneuse–Le Tréport-Mers railway and is also the interchange station for the Montsoult-Maffliers – Luzarches spur line.
 The station is used by Transilien line H trains from Paris to Persan-Beaumont and Luzarches.

-In 2002, the station served between 2,500 and 7,500 passengers per day.
+In 2024, the station served 1,632,269 passengers.
 There are 69 free parking spaces and 450 paid spaces.

 History

 The Compagnie des chemins de fer du Nord (Nord company) opened the Épinay – Persan-Beaumont via Montsoult section of the Épinay – Le Tréport line in 1877, and the Montsoult – Luzarches spur in 1880.